Maumagnaguagno/HyperTensioN/README.md

 The methods are few and simple to use:
 - ```planning(tasks, level = 0)``` receives a task_list, ```[['task1', 'term1', 'term2'], ['task2', 'term3']]```, to decompose and the nesting level to help debug.
 Only call this method after domain and state were defined.
-This method is called recursively until it finds an empty task list, ```[]```, then it starts to build the plan while backtracking to save CPU (avoid intermediary plan creation).
+This method is called recursively until it finds an empty task list, ```[]```, then it starts to build the plan while backtracking to save CPU (avoid intermediate plan creation).
 Therefore no plan actually exists before reaching an empty task list.
 In case of failure, ```nil``` is returned.